 SLU doesn’t just talk the talk — we walk the walk.
 Our undergraduates are encouraged to take a broad range of classes, and every major is founded upon a core curriculum that includes theology and philosophy.
 But whatever the topic, students learn to defend ideas and to improve upon them, developing the skills to think clearly, argue persuasively and express themselves coherently.

 Inspired by the Jesuit call to be men and women for others, at SLU ideas become actions, and serving others is a way of life.
 More than 80 of SLU’s courses directly integrate service into academic content.
-Outside of the classroom, students, faculty and staff members devote more than 1.6 millions hours to community service annually, including more than 20,000 hours in one day.
+Outside of the classroom, students, faculty and staff members devote more than 1.6 millions hours to community service annually.

 In and out of class, on campus and around the globe, SLU students come to see the future as a wondrous opportunity for growth and good works.